Oscar Gonzalez Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (38 total, 1.4 per game).
+- Red Sox pitchers combine to give up 40 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Bello (0-1) starts for the Red Sox, his third of the season.
+- Sale (1-2) takes the mound for the Red Sox in his sixth start of the season.
+He's put together an 8.22 ERA in 23 2/3 innings pitched, with 30 strikeouts.

-- In his most recent time out on Sunday, the right-hander threw 4 2/3 innings against the Milwaukee Brewers, giving up three earned runs while surrendering five hits.
+- In his most recent time out on Monday against the Baltimore Orioles, the left-hander went five innings, giving up five earned runs while surrendering nine hits.

+- The 34-year-old has an ERA of 8.22, with 11.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.